-Any successful boudoir photograph can include some of the following elements:
+I believe—and this is most assuredly just my opinion—that any successful boudoir photograph can include some of the following elements:

-- Subject: Having rapport with your subject helps create the uniquely collaborative effort that’s required in boudoir photography.
+- Having rapport with your subject helps create the uniquely collaborative effort that’s required in boudoir photography.
 Your subject must be comfortable being photographed wearing less clothes than normal and it’s the photographer’s job to make sure they are relaxed because it will make the session go smoothly and let you both create the best possible images.